This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence (since 2008).

 I am not recommending these retailers for any reason other than I know they'll give you a good user experience on the trail AND they will stand behind their products.

-How do I know?
-Because I've used them over the years and am satisfied with their products, as well as their customer service.
+Because I've used them over the years and decades on the trail, and am satisfied with their products, as well as their customer service and policies.

 Transparency: It's a good thing!

-...meaning that if I receive a small commission when you purchase an item I review, you'll know about it because I always disclose that information in the review.
+...meaning that if I receive a small commission when you purchase an item I review or discuss, you'll know about it because I disclose that information.

-Here's another thing: If a retailer is offering a particularly tempting discount or deal, I may feature an ad in my monthly newsletter to let you know about it.
-We're all looking for a great deal, right?
+If a retailer is offering a particularly tempting discount or deal, I may highlight it or give it a mention in my monthly newsletter or weekly update email to let you know about it.

 United States bloggers (like me) are required by the Federal Trade Commission to bluntly state that a product review was either paid for, or written because the product was provided free of charge.